July 2020 progress

 Fund a new research project on the history of Native Americans and MIT.

 With support from the Office of the Provost, the History section has offered the class “The Indigenous History of MIT” since spring 2021.
-In a spring 2022 letter to the community, President Reif described the steps MIT will take in response to the class’s findings, and MIT News published an article with additional details.
-President Reif released the report of the ad hoc Indigenous Working Group in a December 2022 letter to the community.
+In a spring 2022 letter to the community, the president described the steps MIT will take in response to the class’s findings, and MIT News published an article with additional details.
+The president released the report of the ad hoc Indigenous Working Group in a December 2022 letter to the community.

 Action plan for diversity, equity and inclusion